 - The Application Proxy service connects to the Application Proxy connector

 - The Application Proxy connector connects to the target application

 When you sign up for an Azure AD tenant, the region of your tenant is determined by the country/region you specify.
 When you enable Application Proxy, the Application Proxy service instances for your tenant are chosen or created in the same region as your Azure AD tenant, or the closest region to it.

-For example, if your Azure AD tenant’s country or region is the United Kingdom, all your Application Proxy connectors use service instances in EU data centers.
+For example, if your Azure AD tenant's country or region is the United Kingdom, all your Application Proxy connectors use service instances in European data centers.
 When your users access published applications, their traffic goes through the Application Proxy service instances in this location.

 Considerations for reducing latency

 All proxy solutions introduce latency into your network connection.
 No matter which proxy or VPN solution you choose as your remote access solution, it always includes a set of servers enabling the connection to inside your corporate network.

 Organizations typically include server endpoints in their perimeter network.
 With Azure AD Application Proxy, however, traffic flows through the proxy service in the cloud while the connectors reside on your corporate network.
 No perimeter network is required.

 The next sections contain additional suggestions to help you reduce latency even further.

 Application Proxy chooses the location of instances for you, based on your tenant location.
 However, you get to decide where to install the connector, giving you the power to define the latency characteristics of your network traffic.